 After visiting the church, continue on the Av. da Igreja and enjoy the astounding views from the top.

 Farther west, when the road becomes divided, take a right turn to go up the hill onto a dirt lane.
 You can see the prominent waymark in the photo below.

 Next, you turn onto a path which takes you uphill a bit more, then by the cemetery behind the church.
 It is downhill from here on a double track, through a wonderful forest.

 As you wander along the double track, you come to another pillar, below, where the Camino turns left again onto a single track, farther below.
 Notice the kilometer mark at 187!

 The single track joins a dirt road, the Rua Jose Agostinho Peixoto to walk through the hamlet of Monte (not pictured).

 Take a hard left in Monte on another dirt road, and onto the Travessa do Caminho de Santiago.

 After the town, we came to what looks like an old Roman, or perhaps at least a medieval road, on the Travessa do Caminho de Santiago, below.
-This road was not in our guide book, so I could only guess at it's origin.
+I could find no information on this road, so I could only guess at its origin.
 But I did love walking upon it.